vpinball/b2s-backglass/README.md

 ### Backglass settings:

-You can set, tweak and save a lot settings for each backglass. **Most of the features only work when run in `EXE` mode** To get into this settings screen, please click the backglass with the mouse and press `S` on your keyboard.
+You can set, tweak and save a lot settings for each backglass.
+To get into this settings screen, please click the backglass with the mouse and press `S` on your keyboard.
 A dialog window opens.

 In this settings dialog you're able to: